 The following local government bodies are required to comply with the OPMA:

 - Governing bodies of public agencies: city and town councils, boards of county commissioners or county councils, or special purpose district boards of commissioners.

 - Governing bodies of subagencies, including planning commissions, library boards, parks boards, and civil service commissions.

 - Certain committees of governing bodies that act on behalf of (exercise actual or de facto decision-making authority for) the governing body, conduct hearings, or take testimony or public comment.

 Penalties for Noncompliance

 Any action taken at a meeting held in violation of the OPMA is null and void.
 See RCW 42.30.060(1).

-Any member of a governing body who attends a meeting knowing that it violates the OPMA is subject to potential personal liability of $500 for the first violation and $1,000 for a subsequent one.
-See RCW 42.30.120(1).
+Any member of a governing body who attends a meeting knowing that it violates the OPMA is subject to a potential personal liability of $500 for the first violation and $1,000 for a subsequent one.
+See RCW 42.30.120(1)(2).